japacible/milk-banking-dispatch/documentation/powerpoint_presentation.md

 - Our hope is that this will make the couriers job easier during pickup

 ###Project description
-- We have been working with PATH and people in South Africa

 ###Related work
 - Dispatch! app

 ###Findings so far
+- We have been working with PATH and people in South Africa
+- There is also no organization for how donor mothers are recruited
+- We need to know what data is collected at time of pick up

 ###Basic scenario
 - Donor mother calls the MB